KevinChristopherMorco/ip-address-tracker/README.md

 - [MDN Web Docs](https://developer.mozilla.org/) - This site has helped me to familiriaze in the documentation of certain properties needed especially in JavaScript, CSS & HTML
 - [w3schools](https://www.w3schools.com/) - Same as MDN Web Docs, the only difference is that sometimes I find w3schools to be more visualizing in CSS and HTML.
 - [Leaflet API](https://leafletjs.com/) - A free API for interactive maps.
-- [ipapi API](https://leafletjs.com/) - A free API for finding specific details regarding IP addresses.
+- [ipgeolocation API](https://ipgeolocation.io/) - A free API for finding specific details regarding IP addresses.

 ## About the Author